trimstray/nginx-admins-handbook/README.md

 This chapter describes the basic configuration of my proxy server (for [blkcipher.info](https://blkcipher.info) domain).

-  > Configuration of my Reverse Proxy server is based on [installation from source](#installation-from-source) chapter.
+  > Configuration is based on the [installation from source](#installation-from-source) chapter.
 If you go through the installation process step by step you can use the following configuration (minor adjustments may be required).

 #### Import configuration